 Almost all of us have suffered traumatic experiences in our life that manifest in the form of vital and emotional imbalances later in life.

-These experiences are printed in our body, making our life difficult
+These experiences are printed in our body, making our life difficult and sometimes unbearable.

 They are at the origin of depressions, phobias, anxiety and panic attacks,